constabulary/getgb.io/content/docs/usage.md

 [Read more about managing gb projects](/docs/project)

-In the event you wish to override this autodetection mechanism, the `-R` flag can be used to supply a project root.
+In the event you wish to override this auto detection mechanism, the `-R` flag can be used to supply a project root.

 ## Arguments